 Talking to every member of the team, you get the gist of how proactive everyone is.
-Adelina says that it helped that we were a small company, but also the fact that the people who later joined TEC: Digital Agency molded themselves to the existing core and they have adopted their desire to do more.
+Adelina says that it helped that we started as a smaller company, but also the fact that the people who later joined TEC: Digital Agency moulded themselves to the existing core and they have adopted their desire to do more.

-Sure, most of us find fulfillment in the work we do, but how many of us feel we are at the right time and place?
+Sure, most of us find fulfilment in the work we do, but how many of us feel we are at the right time and place?